gletort/FishFeats/README.md

 Refer to the [documentation](https://gletort.github.io/FishFeats/) for presentation of the different steps possible in the pipeline.

+## Test dataset

+You can find in this zenodo repository freely available images that can be used to test our pipeline.
+All the steps are fully documented in the online [documentation](https://gletort.github.io/FishFeats/) and can be performed with one of these test images.

 ## License

 Fishfeats is distributed freely under the BSD-3 license.